a-sinclaire/COMP.5610-201_SSH_Final_Project/README.md

 Use python to run the `serverSSH.py` file.
 It takes no command line arguments.

+If you do not have permission to run sockets on your machine you may have to run the file with root permissions using `sudo`.

 # How to run a Client
 Use pythin to run the `clientSSH.py` file.
 It takes 3 command line arguments: